t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_2.md

 #### Overview
 </A>

-A DoxBox critical data block consists of **"CDL"** bits of data.
-The following table describes the high-level layout of a DoxBox CDB:
+A LibreCrypt container critical data block consists of **"CDL"** bits of data.
+The following table describes the high-level layout of a LibreCrypt CDB:

 <TABLE style="width: 100%;">